terrablue/theanswerisc/content/blog/introducing-poly.md

-Today I've released the first version of Poly, a fork of Svelte version 4 with the goal of maintaining long-term support for it and avoiding the nonsense introduced with Svelte 5.
+Today I've released the first version of [Poly], a fork of Svelte version 4 with the goal of maintaining long-term support for it and avoiding the nonsense introduced with Svelte 5.
 Over time, I may add my own improvements, but the goal is for the developer to be able to use the excellent developer experience